 If the LTM Configuration ID Mapping List IE is contained in the LTM Candidate PSCell Information Update Request IE included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, consider this as the mapping information for the prepared LTM candidate PSCell(s).

-If the Proposed LTM No Security Change IDs IE is contained in the LTM Candidate PSCell Information Update Request IE included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, use this information for preparing LTM candidate PSCells, as described in TS 37.340 [8].
+If the Proposed LTM No Security Change ID List IE is contained in the LTM Candidate PSCell Information Update Request IE included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, use this information for preparing LTM candidate PSCells, as described in TS 37.340 [8].

 If the LTM SCG Security Configuration IE is contained in the LTM Candidate PSCell Information Update Request IE included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, use this information to apply security during SCG LTM.